interfect/cjdns-installer/README.md

 License: GPLv3

+Cjdns is an encrypted IPv6 network using public-key cryptography for address allocation and a distributed hash table for routing.

 Source code for cjdns is available from the official repository [here](https://github.com/cjdelisle/cjdns).

-The installer itself is written in Nullsoft Scriptable Install System script.
+The installer itself is written in [Nullsoft Scriptable Install System](http://nsis.sourceforge.net/Main_Page) script.
 It also includes a Windows service, CJDNS Watchdog Service, which takes care of starting up cjdns on boot and restarting it if it dies.

 ## Dependencies